spark3dp/webapp-samples/README.md

 Web App Samples
 ========================
 ### Introduction
-This sample application provides an introduction to working with the Spark OAuth 2.0 process and examples of Spark APIs functionalities.
+These sample applications provides an introduction to working with the Spark OAuth 2.0 proces and with cloud based 3D model storing, preparing and printing.

 ### Required setup before running the sample code
 1. Clone the software repository (copy its files) to a folder on your web server.